 Pursuant to University policy, the Provost's decision in an academic appeal is final.

-See the Undergraduate Bulletin at www.bulletins.wayne.edu.
-Revised 7/2/2010
+See the respective Bulletin at http://bulletins.wayne.edu/

 Definitions:

 - 1. Day Monday through Friday, excluding University holidays. - 2.
 Area The unit of the College of Nursing in which the faculty member is assigned; it is not that unit of the College responsible for teaching the course in which the appeal is made. - 3.
 Ten (10) days noted in A, begin with posting of an official grade(s).